sppsun/microservice/README.md

 ## Getting Started

-Some microservice apps based on spring cloud, jwt etc. We provided a demo for react native app development.<br/>
+Some microservice apps based on spring cloud, jwt etc. We provided a demo for microservice development.<br/>

 ### Prerequisites